-This is a really easy plant to look after as Snake Plants thrive from neglect.
+This is an easy plant to look after as Snake Plants thrive from neglect.
 You will only need to water infrequently and be sure to let the soil dry out regularly to keep your plant in great health

 We like this plant for its beautiful architectural leaves and form, it makes a beautiful contrast to stunning tropicals but is much safer than spiky cactus.